edoelas/agdb/_posts/2021-06-06-About-easy-to-implement-accesibility.md

 ---
 layout: post
-title: Easy to implement visual impairment accessibility features
+title: Easy to implement visual impairment accessibility features asd a a a a
 date: 2021-06-11
 tags: Accesibility WIP
 ---